Open-Vocabulary Affordance Detection in 3D Point Clouds: Conclusions

 \section{Conclusions}

 We proposed OpenAD, a simple yet effective method for open-vocabulary affordance detection in 3D point clouds.
 Different from traditional approaches, OpenAD, with its capability of semantic understanding, can effectively detect unseen affordances without requiring annotated examples.
 Empirical results show that OpenAD outperforms other methods by a large margin.
 We further verified the capability of OpenAD to detect unseen affordances on both known and unseen objects.
-Additionally, we demonstrated OpenAD's usefulness in real-world robotic applications.
+We additionally demonstrated the usability of OpenAD in real-world robotic applications.
+Although there is ongoing work to be accomplished, OpenAD's results provide encouraging evidence that intelligent robots understand many possibilities and perform better in complex environments.